-Crucial Caves: Says Chia Cryptomining Voids SSD warranty, Then Retracts Post
+Crucial Caves: Says Chia Cryptomining Voids SSD Warranty, Then Retracts Post

 The changes outlined in Crucial's original text varied from PNY's approach in significant ways.
 It didn't represent a change to warranty based on endurance; instead, it simply claimed to void the warranty if the device were merely used for any type of mining.
 Mining consists of reading and writing workloads that are part and parcel of any type of use for any storage device, albeit at a faster rate.
 However, that faster rate of wear is already limited by the endurance stipulation in the warranty, making a wholesale mining ban a questionable tactic.

-That's also problematic because the existing warranties don't mention this restriction, meaning it shouldn't apply to customers that have already purchased SSDs.
+Crucial's sudden change is also problematic because the existing warranties don't mention this restriction, meaning it shouldn't apply to customers that have already purchased SSDs.
 The article heavily implied that this restriction applied to existing SSDs that had already been purchased, though.
-That's all not to mention that no such language exists in any Crucial warranty.
+That's not to mention that no such language exists in any Crucial warranty.

 Crucial tells Tom's Hardware that this is all an honest mistake (emphasis added):